heladiofog/CodeSignalPython/Creating_a_Chatbot_with_OpenAI_in_Python/03_Message_Types_and_Conversation_History/README.md

 ```

 Having access to the conversation history allows you to track the flow of dialogue and ensure that the AI's responses remain contextually relevant.

+## Summary and Preparation for Practice
+In this lesson, you learned about message types and the importance of maintaining conversation history in chatbot interactions.
+We explored how to set up your environment, initialize the OpenAI client, and create a function to handle conversations.
+You also saw how to build and manage conversation history, enabling the AI to generate contextually relevant responses.

+As you move on to the practice exercises, I encourage you to experiment with different conversation scenarios and observe how the AI's responses change based on the context provided.
+This hands-on practice will reinforce what you've learned and prepare you for the next unit, where we'll continue to build on these concepts.
+Keep up the great work, and enjoy the journey of creating your chatbot with OpenAI!